hasura/graphql-engine/docs/graphql/manual/schema/data-validations.rst

 **Example:** Make sure an author is not black-listed before inserting them.

-Let's assume you have an external service that manages and stores black-listed authors.
+Let's assume we have an external service that manages and stores black-listed authors.
 Before inserting an author in our GraphQL API, we need to check with this service if an author is black-listed or not.

 Let's assume we have :ref:`derived an action <derive_actions>` from the ``insert_authors_one`` muation.
 It has the following action definition: